Why you can trust The Zebra

 Most insurance providers don’t distinguish between the various types of modifications available.
 They’ll treat your vehicle the same whether you’ve tweaked your engine for an added boost in performance or added a wheelchair ramp to a van.
 An insurance company cannot refuse to insure a driver due to a disability.
 While disabled drivers are not technically supposed to have to pay higher rates for insurance, companies can charge more if the vehicle is highly modified.

-For more information related to car insurance for disabilities, see our in-depth article here.
+For more information, see our in-depth article related to car insurance for disabilities.

 If you purchase a vehicle that has already undergone modifications, it’s important that you inform your insurance company at the outset.
 Insurance companies don’t automatically assume that modifications have been made to a vehicle, and figure rates with the factory equipment in mind.